LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/0-6-about-this-book.md

 # About this book

-*COVID-19 Guide for Community Health Workers* includes these Community Health Work modules:
+*COVID-19 Guide for Community Health Workers* includes these modules:

 1. Introduction to COVID-19
 2. Diagnosing and managing COVID-19